jfcliang/AdventOfCode2020/README.md

-# AdventOfCode2021
+# AdventOfCode2020
-My solutions for the Advent of Code 2021 puzzles.
+My solutions for the Advent of Code 2020 puzzles.

+Bit late to the game, just some coding exercise.